andrasna/webshop-experiment-with-payload/README.md

-# Webshop Experiment with Payload
+# Webshop Experiment With Payload

-## Accessing the Database
+## Accessing the database

 ### Using psql